Chaco War: Third Paraguayan offensive

 By early 1934, Estigarribia was planning an offensive against the Bolivian garrison at Puerto Suárez, 145 km upriver from Bahía Negra.
-The Pantanal marshes and the lack of canoes to navigate through them convinced the Paraguayan commander to abandon the idea and to turn his attention to the main front.
+The marshes of the Pantanal and the lack of canoes to navigate through them convinced the Paraguayan commander to abandon the idea and to turn his attention to the main front.
 After the armistice had ended, the Paraguayan Army continued its advance by capturing the outposts of Platanillos, Loa, Esteros, and Jayucubás.
 After the Battle of Campo de Vía in December, the Bolivian Army built up a defensive line at Magariños-La China.
 The line, carefully built, was considered to be one of the finest defensive lines of the war.
 However, a small Paraguayan attack on 11 February 1934, managed to breach the line to the surprise of the Paraguayan command, which forced the abandonment of the whole line.
-A Paraguayan offensive towards Cañada Tarija managed to surround and to neutralize 1,000 Bolivian troops on 27 March.
+A Paraguayan offensive towards Cañada Tarija managed to surround and neutralize 1,000 Bolivian troops on 27 March.

-In May 1934, the Paraguayans detected a gap in the Bolivian defenses, which would allow them to isolate the Bolivian stronghold of Ballivián and to force its surrender.
+In May 1934, the Paraguayans discovered a gap in the Bolivian defenses, which would allow them to isolate the Bolivian stronghold of Ballivián and to force its surrender.
 The Paraguayans worked all night to open a new route in the forests to make the attack possible.
 When Bolivian reconnaissance aircraft noticed the new path being opened in the forest, a plan was made to let the Paraguayans enter halfway up the path and then to attack them from the rear.
 The Bolivian operation resulted in the Battle of Cañada Strongest between 18 and 25 May.
-The Bolivians managed to capture 67 Paraguayan officials and 1,389 soldiers.
+The Bolivians managed to capture 67 Paraguayan officers and 1,389 soldiers.
 After their defeat at Cañada Strongest, the Paraguayans continued their attempts to capture Ballivián.
 It was considered to be a key stronghold by the Bolivians, mostly for its symbolic position, since it was the most southeastern Bolivian position that remained after the second Paraguayan offensive.